LGBTQ+ Family Formation and Protection

-Joint adoption of a child by a same-sex couple has also been possible in Wisconsin since Wolf.
+Joint adoption of a child by an LGBTQ+ couple has also been possible in Wisconsin since Wolf.
 This type of adoption is different from a step-parent adoption.
 A joint adoption refers to a couple adopting a child together from foster care or in a private adoption agency placement.
 Both parents adopt at the same time, from the outset.
 Wisconsin Vital Records has been recognizing these types of adoption orders and revising birth certificates appropriately, to list both adoptive parents thereon as “Parent/Parent.”

 This is a common strategy for gay male couples adopting through a private agency, and any couple adopting from foster care.
-Same-sex couples, if married, should no longer be made to “choose” which one of them will adopt their child from an agency or foster care.
+LGBTQ+ couples, if married, should no longer be made to “choose” which one of them will adopt their child from an agency or foster care.

-Guardianship remains an option to protect an LGBTQ family in Wisconsin, although its appropriateness is questionable now that equal legal parentage can be achieved.
+Guardianship remains an option to protect an LGBTQ+ family in Wisconsin, although its appropriateness is questionable now that equal legal parentage can be achieved.
 A guardianship is a court order that establishes a legal relationship between a child and an adult, and may be used to give a non-legal parent the right to make day-to-day decisions about the child.
 A guardian can make educational and medical decisions for the child, and often, depending on the terms of the policy, can enroll the child on the guardian’s health insurance plan.
 A guardianship does not, however, make the guardian a legal parent, and it can be terminated by the legal parent at any time so long as the legal parent is fit.

 A guardianship can be useful for a couple that, for some reason, cannot marry.
 Marriage is not required for a guardianship.
 However, it is inferior to parentage or adoption.
 It should be used sparingly these days in this area of law.